Claude Montefiore: Family

-Claude Montefiore was the youngest son of Nathaniel Montefiore and Emma Goldsmid.
-He had two sisters, Alice Julia and Charlotte Rosalind and one brother, Leonard (1853-1879).
+Claude Montefiore was born in London on 6 June 1858, the youngest son of Nathaniel Montefiore and Emma Goldsmid.
+He had two sisters, Alice Julia and Charlotte Rosalind and one brother, Leonard.
 He was the great-nephew of Sir Moses Montefiore.

 Montefiore's first wife was Therese Alice Schorstein, who had been a student at Girton College, Cambridge.
 She died in 1889 and, two years later, he endowed a prize in her memory – the Therese Montefiore Memorial Prize.
 Their son was Leonard G. Montefiore.
 Montefiore remarried at the West London Synagogue on 24 July 1902.
 His second wife was Florence Fyfe Brereton Ward, daughter of Richard James Ward, and a Vice-Mistress at Girton, having started there as Librarian.

+Claude Montefiore died at his home in Marylebone on 9 July 1938.

 Education

 Part of Montefiore's childhood was spent at his family's Coldeast estate in Sarisbury Green, Hampshire.

 He was educated at Balliol College, Oxford, where he obtained a first-class honours degree in the classical final examination, and where he came under the influence of Benjamin Jowett and T. H. Green.
 Intended originally for the ministry of the West London Synagogue, he studied theology in Berlin, but finding himself unable to sympathise with the arrest of the Reform Movement, he devoted himself instead to scholarly and philanthropic pursuits.
-He nevertheless continued to be a spiritual teacher and preacher, though in a lay capacity, and published a volume of sermons, in conjunction with Israel Abrahams, entitled "Aspects of Judaism" (London, 1894).
+He nevertheless continued to be a spiritual teacher and preacher, though in a lay capacity, and published a volume of sermons, in conjunction with Israel Abrahams, entitled Aspects of Judaism (London, 1894).
 In 1886, he was selected by the Hibbert Trustees to deliver their course of lectures for 1892 ("The Origin of Religion as Illustrated by the Ancient Hebrews").
 In these lectures, Montefiore made a permanent contribution to the science of theology.
-In 1896, he published the first volume of his "Bible for Home Reading," forming a commentary on the Bible with moral reflections from the standpoint of the "higher criticism"; the second volume appeared in 1899.
-In 1888 Montefiore founded and edited, in conjunction with Israel Abrahams, the "Jewish Quarterly Review", a journal that stood on the very highest level of contemporary Jewish scholarship, and in which numerous contributions from his pen have appeared.
+In 1896, he published the first volume of his Bible for Home Reading, forming a commentary on the Bible with moral reflections from the standpoint of the "higher criticism"; the second volume appeared in 1899.
+In 1888 Montefiore founded and edited, in conjunction with Israel Abrahams, the Jewish Quarterly Review, a journal that stood on the very highest level of contemporary Jewish scholarship, and in which numerous contributions from his pen have appeared.